 If you have a business which is brand new, or just a few years in, this could affect the likelihood of you receiving a loan.
 To qualify for a business loan, you need to have built up a good enough credit history.
 Again, it’s difficult to know the right amount of time to be operating for as this will differ depending on lenders.
 The best way around this is looking for a lender which doesn’t require a long business transaction history.

 A Lack of Collateral

 Whether you’re applying for a personal or a business loan, having collateral is a must.
 This is something that you pledge as security for the repayment of a loan and can include the likes of property or assets.
 If you haven’t got anything to secure, lenders are less likely to trust you.
-However, if you don’t have any collateral, unsecured loans are intended for those who are not homeowners.
+However, if you don’t have any collateral for a secured business loan, unsecured business loans are intended for those who are not homeowners.
 Bear in mind, this type of loan is only eligible for business that have been trading for up to 4 months.

 No Evidence of Strong Cash flow

 Similar to collateral, your business’ cash flow is evidence of whether you are likely to repay the loan.
 You’ll need to prove that you have enough cash flow to repay the loan while keeping your business in check and covering everyday expenses.
 If your cash flow appears irregular, it may affect your chances of getting a business loan.
 To combat this, closely examine your cash flow reports and projections and ensure to chase invoices before they reach the 60-day mark.